prorev/prorev.github.io/_posts/2020-04-01-python_scikit-learn.md

 ```
 ## Estimators

+Estimator is scikit-learn terminology for the model.
 An estimator is an object that learns from data using the **fit** method.
 It can be either classification, regression or clustering type of the process or even a transform operation on data. (extracts some columns from the data).

 > Special case of estimator is called transofrm estimator or transformer if it supports either **transform** or **fit_transform** methods.